 At this point, flammable gases will accumulate inside the battery, further increasing pressure and temperature.
 Thermal runaway can no longer be stopped, and so safety measures to limit the impact come into play.
 A venting mechanism will release these gases in a controlled way rather than in an uncontrolled explosion.
 It will also release heat and pressure from the battery to reduce the risk of a short circuit or battery rupture.

-One example of a venting mechanism is the PRO-LP rupture disc.
+OE offers a series of solutions for lithium-ion battery safety in our OE Lion product range.
+One example of a venting mechanism in this range is the PRO-LP rupture disc.
 This reverse acting disc is designed to burst accurately at the low pressures associated with battery enclosures.
 It is scored around the periphery of the disc, so if pressure increases to a critical point, the disc will break at the score to offer immediate pressure relief.
-Additionally, the PRO-LP’s low-profile, high-integrity design meets specifications on protrusion and offers immediate and full opening for rapid venting (approx. 4 milliseconds) to reduce the risk of battery runaway propagation.
+Additionally, the PRO-LP’s low-profile, high-integrity design meets specifications on protrusion and offers immediate and full opening for rapid venting (approx. 4 milliseconds) to reduce the risk of li-ion battery runaway propagation.

 An alternative solution with an even lower profile is the Flat Composite Disc.
 Protrusion is minimal, and the forward acting composite disc will burst accurately at ultra-low pressures without compromising design integrity.